 Language 1

 Language 1 is ideal if you want to learn a new language, or further develop your current language skills, as an integrated part of this degree.
-You can study French, German, Arabic, Italian, Mandarin, Japanese or Spanish (subject to minimum numbers for your preferred language).
-Delivered at the Edge Hill Language Centre, the module will be taught in an interactive, communicative manner, using authentic materials in the target language.
+The module will be taught in an interactive, communicative manner, using authentic materials in the target language.
 Emphasis will be placed on all four areas of reading, writing, speaking and listening.
-You will play an active role in the weekly two-hour classes, engaging in role-plays, short conversations, videos, authentic texts and listening materials.
+You will play an active role in the classes, engaging in role-plays, short conversations, videos, authentic texts and listening materials.
 You will also be encouraged to reflect on your own learning needs.
-On enrolment to the module, you will complete a language induction form and be placed into a language level group appropriate for your prior knowledge of your chosen language.
+The module accommodates varying language levels and you will be divided into groups accordingly.
+On enrolment to the module, you will complete a language induction form and be placed into a language level group appropriate for your prior knowledge of the language.
 Please note, while we will endeavour to accommodate varying language levels per module, this is not always possible.
 While you can join the module with some prior experience of your target language, you will not be able to study a language you are already fluent or proficient in.

 Module code: TLC1010